CenturyLinkCloud/APIDocs/Anti-Affinity Policies/update-anti-affinity-policy.md

   "attachments": []
 }}}

-Updates the name of an anti-affinity policy&nbsp;in a given account.
+Updates the name of an anti-affinity policy in a given account.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It